NicoleZh/NicoleZh.github.io/index.md

     A sparse graph convolutional neural network for EEG-based emotion recognition

-    An LSTM network for emotion recognition from multichannel electroencephalograph (EEG)
+    An LSTM network for emotion recognition from multichannel EEG

     Multi-target positive emotion recognition